From the Woo to the Goo

 All places that produce foul smells, according to Aurel Kolnai (2004), are “pregnant with death,” and are therefore avoided.
 Gooey swamps relate to areas on our bodies we’re often uncomfortable with and ashamed of.
 Body openings and their effluvia have been negativized to such an extent that some scholars believe they are physical manifestations of all that is terrifying.
 We may, therefore, want to seriously consider how black goo relates to other gooey substances occurring on the body.
 In the symbolically rich film mother!
 (2017), the protagonist finds a dark, wet hole in the floor of her ‘house,’ a bloody hole that opens to a dark, ‘secret room’ in her basement where she finds an oil drum that she uses to destroy the world over and over again.
 We can see that black goo leads to secret powers.
 It leads to our insides.

-Nothing is more terrifying than mold, who gets into everything and breaks down boundaries.
+Nothing is more terrifying than mold, which gets into everything and breaks down boundaries.
 It can take everything away, even your personality.
 The way this pervasive and aggressively invasive fungal “other” spreads and terrorizes our homes suggests it may be source material for black goo.
 Some types of mold are helpful, but others, like Stachybotrys chartarum “black mold”, can be deadly.

 Ali Kenner: “Mold’s presence on the Earth for millions of years, cohabitating with humans for as long as we have been creating shelter, belies its anthropogenic elementality.
 Over decades, it has become a problematic companion.”
 It’s part of an ancient relationship, nurtured by shadows.
 Tanizaki in In Praise of Shadows argues that shadows are the foundation of a house: “In making for ourselves a place to live, we first spread a parasol to throw a shadow on the earth, and in the pale light of the shadow we put together a house.”

 Moreover, mold, like goo, relates to dreams.
 Some anthropologists think that the Salem Witch Trials weren't caused by religious panic but by a hallucinogenic mold called ergot.
 Sarah Lohman: “This is an alkaloid that is very, very, similar to LSD.
 But unlike LSD, the effects produced by it are not potentially pleasant — you don’t have a good trip.
 You never have a good trip.”
 Brenda S. Gardenour Walter, in The Fungus among Us, chronicles science fiction and horror films where the human body is invaded, corrupted, and consumed by fungus.
 She brings up the metaphor of the body as a house, and also Harry Adam Knight’s 1985 novel The Fungus, in which scientists create a fungus to solve world hunger, but the fungus consumes humans instead.
-This kind of looks forward to the hypothetical Paperclip Maximizer.
+This idea kind of looks forward to the hypothetical Paperclip Maximizer.

 Black goo most likely refers, on some level, to human feces, the most feared substance of all.
 Even though we know it is teeming with life, with trillions of beings working together, the dark organic matter is also toxic waste.
 We can’t handle the fact that our bodies produce one of the most disgusting, putrid substances in the entire universe, and so we ‘shadow project,’ and our monsters look like our poop.